Introduction to CBM

 The most productive CBM areas are located in the arid west, where the large quantities of produced water pose a management challenge and opportunity.
 The arid West’s alkaline soil system cannot handle large influxes of salts without some type of soil amendments, which at times makes direct discharge of CBM produced waters difficult.
 When handled responsibly, however, the produced water can potentially be beneficial to western agricultural producers who are constantly in need of more water.

-Management techniques for produced water currently being explored.
-The different storage methods used for CBM produced water can potentially be problematic as well.
-On-channel reservoirs, which are manmade reservoirs built to hold large quantities of coal bed methane produced water have a propensity to leak if not properly lined.
+Management techniques for produced water are constantly evolving.
+The different storage methods used for CBM produced water can potentially be problematic.
+For example, on-channel reservoirs, which are manmade reservoirs built to hold large quantities of coal bed methane produced water have a propensity to leak if not properly lined.
+Discharge of wastewater is also controversial and being addressed in an EPA rulemaking for wastewater from unconventional extraction operations.

 Source: ALL Consulting, Tulsa, Oklahoma.
 (2003, July).
 Handbook on Coal Bed Methane Produced Water: Management and Beneficial Use Alternatives.